Tipalti

 Line 5 – Address (number, street, and apt. or suite no.)

 Enter your current address and write NEW at the top if it differs from the address you submitted on your W9 in the payer’s records.
-You need to use this address to receive your form 1099 information return from the W-9 requester.
+You must enter this address to receive your form 1099 information return from the W-9 requester.
 The payer may still send it to your old address if included in their records.
+Therefore, the payer should update its records for any change of address (marked NEW).

 Line 6 – City, state, and ZIP code